webrtc-rs/apprtc/docs/design/apprtc-signaling-architecture-design.md

 ### 8.4 AppRTC control WebSocket

-`apprtc` keeps HTTP request/response compatibility but delegates every room mutation to the hub.
+`appweb` keeps HTTP request/response compatibility but delegates every room mutation to the hub.
 These frames are private service protocol, not browser API.
 One connection has the state `Connecting → Registered → Closed`; its first frame must be `app`.

 This protocol is the WebSocket binding of the internal `RoomAuthority` interface (`admit`, `remove`, `occupancy`, `inject`, plus the `client-disconnected` push).
-A merged `apprtc`+`signaling` binary implements `RoomAuthority` as direct in-process calls; the `req` correlation, cached terminal replies, and reconnect/replay rules below are properties of this socket binding only and must not be reimplemented in-process.
-In every deployment mode, browser `send`/`msg` relay traffic terminates at the `signaling` module's own listener and never routes through `apprtc` — merging the processes merges listeners, not message paths.
+A merged `appweb`+`signaling` binary implements `RoomAuthority` as direct in-process calls; the `req` correlation, cached terminal replies, and reconnect/replay rules below are properties of this socket binding only and must not be reimplemented in-process.
+In every deployment mode, browser `send`/`msg` relay traffic terminates at the `signaling` module's own listener and never routes through `appweb` — merging the processes merges listeners, not message paths.

 ```text
 AppId          = random non-empty process-instance string; stable across socket reconnects, regenerated on process restart